rohanbatrain/scripts/One-plus-8t/Kali-Nethunter/Install.md

 10. and finally flash zip of kali nethunter.
 11. You are done.

-I've forgot to run systemrw-mod so removing magisk module and then sideloading that and then reinstalling the module.
+I've forgot to run systemrw-mod so removing magisk module and then flashing orangefox to flash/sideloading that and then reinstalling the module.

+# Orangefox
+1. taking a full nandroid backup
+2. I mounted every partition and then ran systemrw
+3. Pray :)